 Next, add two cans of creamed soup.
-I’ve tried cream of chicken, mushroom, broccoli and celery.
+I’ve tried cream of chicken, mushroom, broccoli, and celery.
 All of the above were delicious, so it’s really up to your personal preference.
-Personally, my favorite is to use mushroom.
+Personally, my favorite is mushroom.
 You can also mix and match soups, for example try one can mushroom, one can chicken.
-Then, add water, milk or a can of chicken stock.
+Then, add water, milk, or a can of chicken stock.

 Turn your Crockpot on high, and leave it sit for, oh, as long as you want.
 I usually do 5-8 hours.
 You will want to periodically stir the pot.
 When it’s “done” the chicken will have fallen apart, creating a thick gooey soup with shredded chicken.
 If you used boned or skinned chicken, now you’ll need to take two forks and remove any skin, bones and cartridge, unless you don’t care about picking it out while eating.

 Once you’ve finished, add diced potatoes.
 You can peel them if you wish, but didn’t your mother tell you the nutrition is in the skins?
 Potatoes cook slowly in Crockpots, so chances are your mixture will need to cook for around another hour.
 If you want to save time, you can pre-cook diced potatoes to soft in a pot of boiling water on the stove top and add it to your crock pot fully cooked.

 Once your potatoes are in and cooked if you choose not to use the stove-top method, add in carrots, celery, peas, beans, and sweet corn.
 You can add other veggies if you like as well, such as turnip or rutabaga.
 If you’re lazy, you can opt for frozen petite mix.
 If you use fresh, you may prefer frozen peas, as they hold up better.
 Now let that cook until the veggies are softened, or cooked if you used frozen.
 In the meantime, fill two 9-inch pie tins with crust or line one casserole dish and bake until golden.